 For many managers, this downturn in new home sales is a place they have never visited.
 In late May, researchers at Hanley Wood Market Intelligence (HWMI) reported that new home sales were down 24% from last year.
 We haven't experienced such a level of residential construction since 2001.

 The news regarding the current residential market may influence many managers to react unwisely because not every part of the country is experiencing the same decline.
 In fact, some areas are growing robustly.
-The housing growth rate in the 75 markets HWMI studies is 6.1 (earning a HWMI rating of B–), suggesting many smaller markets are still growing (see here for the Top 10 New Housing Markets, according to Hanley Wood Market Intelligence.
+The housing growth rate in the 75 markets HWMI studies is 6.1 (earning a HWMI rating of B–), suggesting many smaller markets are still growing (see here for the Top 10 New Housing Markets

 What does this mean for producers?
 Successful concrete producers must allow their managers to operate locally.
 Those facilities that consistently meet customer demands for timeliness and quality will survive.
 Those that react by price will fail.